-I have little interest in what major flaws he or she referring to because the comment doesn’t reveal anything to me I didn’t know before.
+I didn’t think the comment revealed anything to me I didn’t know before.
 He’s human (as is – evidently – the person who made this comment).
 So my first thought on reading that comment was, doesn’t everyone?

 How many of us believe that one person’s public persona or piece of writing can possibly encompass the totality of our humanity?

 It turns out, we all do or at least we all want to, including me.
 Quotes from the exalted pepper my facebook page, Maya Angelo, Eckhardt Tolle, Walt Whitman.
 What were these people really like?
 Not angels.

 “I am not an angel,’ I asserted; ‘and I will not be one till I die: I will be myself.
 Mr. Rochester, you must neither expect nor exact anything celestial of me – for you will not get it, any more than I shall get it of you: which I do not at all anticipate.”